Friday, March 13, 2020 Deadline for may 2020 graduates to submit pirc forms (no Extensions)

 Although PIRC placements are non-paying and non-credit, they provide exciting benefits.
 Public interest placements help build your résumé and give you the opportunity to network with legal professionals.
 You put your legal skills to practical use while learning from experienced professionals eager to share their expertise with you.
 PIRC tracks your pro bono hours and recognizes exceptional service.

 Public interest law encompasses legal services that benefit charitable, civic, community, religious, educational, or government organizations that assist individuals of limited means as well as legal services that benefit groups that protect civil liberties or public rights.
 If you have completed your first semester of law school in good academic standing, PIRC can offer you an opportunity to get hands-on experience while helping those in need.
-For example, PIRC students participated in the Katrina-Gideon Interview Project and worked with New Orleans pretrial detainees whose cases were delayed due to Hurricane Katrina.
 Students provide a range of local services, from helping low-income individuals apply for a much-needed earned income tax credit to helping Delaware residents apply for pardons and helping survivors of domestic violence navigate through the legal system.

 PIRC offers many resources to students who are interested in public service.
 Complete and return the PIRC Volunteer Information Form (pdf) to [email protected].
 PIRC will then contact you via email to schedule a time to discuss the rewarding pro bono opportunities that best fit your interests and availability.